-As one of Portugal’s most visited cities and tons of hotel options, we know it can be difficult to decide where to stay in Porto.
-With a stunning position at the mouth of the River Douro, it isn’t hard to become mesmerized by the vibrancy and atmosphere of Porto as it rises elegantly over the surrounding hillsides in a series of wide interconnecting avenues, steep narrow alleyways and relaxing plazas always just a stone’s throw from a magnificent city or river view.
+As one of Portugal’s most visited cities and tons of hotel options, we know it can be difficult to decide where to stay in Porto, or the best things to do.
+With a stunning position at the mouth of the River Douro, it isn’t hard to become mesmerized by the vibrancy and atmosphere of Porto.
+It rises elegantly over the surrounding hillsides in a series of wide interconnecting avenues, steep narrow alleyways and relaxing plazas always just a stone’s throw from a magnificent city or river view.
+With so much to see, our tours in Porto offer you the chance to visit the highlights, and our city guide helps you discover its secrets.
 If our list below isn’t enough for you, you can see the rest of our hotels in Porto.

 Dominated by its towering cathedral, Sé is one of Porto’s oldest neighborhoods, promising a huge amount of atmosphere and intriguing architectural gems including São Bento railway station, which you can learn more about on our insider Porto tour.
 Base yourself here and you’re not only walking distance to the majority of the city’s top sights, but also some of its finest shopping around Avenida dos Aliados.

 Just a block back from the main city thoroughfare of Avenida dos Aliados in Sé, PortoBay Hotel Teatro couldn’t be closer to the old world charms of Porto’s medieval center, while boasting a contemporary sophistication that has seen each of the 74 rooms individually finished.
 A hidden internal courtyard offers a place to unwind, while guests are able to both exercise and enjoy city views from the sixth story fitness center.

 Rua Sá Da Bandeira 84, União de Freguesias do Centro, Porto

 Cocorico Luxury GuestHouse